ColinConwell/DeepMouseTrap/docs/index.md

-This is the place where the website will be made.
+This site is currently under instruction.
+For now, please refer to the Github repo associated with this site.